kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(1\) List and describe support equipment and instrumentation;

-\(2\) Identify all certified personnel, by position, as required by §417.105, who operate and maintain the support equipment and instrumentation;
+\(2\) Identify all certified personnel, by position, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.105   Launch personnel qualifications and certification.|§417.105]], who operate and maintain the support equipment and instrumentation;

 \(3\) Contain, or incorporate by reference, written procedures for support equipment and instrumentation operation, test, and maintenance that will be implemented for each launch;